The triangle wave versus the cosine: How classical systems can optimally approximate EPR-B correlations: Conclusion: what next?

-An intriguing possible direction involving indeed the Fourier transform is suggested by some lecture slides by Steve Gull, going back now almost 30 years.
-On his ``MaxEnt 2009'' web-page, under the heading \emph{Quantum Acausality and Bell's Theorem} Steve writes\footnote{ Quotation from: \url{http://www.mrao.cam.ac.uk/~steve/maxent2009/} \\ The slides: \url{http://www.mrao.cam.ac.uk/~steve/maxent2009/images/bell.pdf}.} \begin{quote} Many years ago (about 1984), I used to give a Mathematical Physics course to the Part II students.
+An intriguing possible direction involving indeed the Fourier transform is suggested by some lecture slides by Steve Gull, going back now 35 years.
+On his ``MaxEnt 2009'' web-page \url{http://www.mrao.cam.ac.uk/~steve/maxent2009/}, under the heading \emph{Quantum Acausality and Bell's Theorem}, Steve writes \begin{quote} Many years ago (about 1984), I used to give a Mathematical Physics course to the Part II students.
 I illustrated the quantum paradox covered by Bell's theorem by showing that you can't program two independently running computers to mimic the results of spin measurements on two spin-1/2 particles in a singlet state.
-I believe this demonstration is actually better than Bell's original argument. \end{quote}

-This is a lovely proof of Bell's theorem using the fact that the Fourier transform of the correlation function $\rho$ has to equal the expected squared absolute value of the Fourier transform of the random function $A$.
-The actual correlation function only has three non-zero Fourier coefficients.
+I believe this demonstration is actually better than Bell's original argument. \end{quote} His slides can be found at \url{http://www.mrao.cam.ac.uk/~steve/maxent2009/images/bell.pdf}.
+They sketch a lovely proof of Bell's theorem using the fact that the Fourier transform of the correlation function $\rho$ has to equal the expected squared absolute value of the Fourier transform of the random function $A$.
+The actual correlation function of the negative cosine only has three non-zero Fourier coefficients.
 However the Fourier transform of any realisation of $A$ must have infinitely many non-zero coefficients, since otherwise it could not have any jumps.
 Since their absolute values get squared before averaging, there is no way that all but three can vanish.

 I have two ideas where to go next.
 Firstly, if we insist that the correlation function not only has the symmetries we want, but is also monotone decreasing (between $0$ and $\pi$) that will further narrow the possibilities.
 Maybe there is only one left -- the triangle wave of my first picture?
 Classical correlations can exceed quantum correlations but, it seems, only at the cost of oscillations.
+Thus the idea is to add one \emph{qualitative} condition: monotonicity.
 Secondly, we can express the $L_2$ distance between two curves in terms of the $L_2$ distance between their Fourier transforms: might that give us a way to show that the triangle wave is the closest approximation to the cosine?